amusecode/TRES/README.md

 18 Planet
 19 Brown Dwarf
 ```
-Note that stellar type 0 and 6 are not used in SeBa.
-All main-sequence stars are stellar type 1, and all AGB stars have the label stellar type 5 (both EAGB as TPAGB stars).
+Note that stellar type 0, 6 & 8 are not used in SeBa.
+All main-sequence stars are stellar type 1, all AGB stars have the label stellar type 5 (both EAGB as TPAGB stars), and both helium hertzsprung gap stars as helium giants are labelled with stellar type 9.

 The binary type is a classification for a specific orbit, e.g. the inner or the outer orbit of a triple.
 The following options exist:
 ```